mjdamgaard/UP-Web-Project/README (longer version).md

 predicate in our case, and immediately add their own rating to that predicate with just one or two more clicks, the system could attract so much more valuable user data hereby, I believe.

+Having continuous ratings rather than binary tags, which is either there or not there, also means that the data is of much higher quality when it comes to using that data to provide good search results (and feeds for that matter).
+Therefore, if a user for instance wants to search though all movies and order then such that, say, the movies that are both the most funny and at the same time the most wholesome appears on the top of the list of search results, the data of an application using continuous ratings will be much more than say folksonomy data in terms ordering search result this way.

+### How such an application might be implemented

 Now, in order to implement such an application, we could first of all have a web app through which the users can access the SDB.
 This is what I am currently